 Summary Portugal to lose tax haven status under new tax rules Portugal’s first crypto license is given to Bison Bank Pioneer bitcoin-purchase home Portugal has witnessed a meteoric rise in crypto trading popularity in the past couple of months.
 An influx of Bitcoin families and incredible growth in the Bitcoin-run real estate industry speak volumes. […]

-For indigenous non-professional crypto holders or ‘casual investors’, there is no tax on gains made and regulation is light touch.
-VAT mostly doesn’t apply As we have seen in several countries, however, firm regulation and more protection for consumers makes for a more attractive crypto environment – and attracts more corporate players.
-That said, Portugal is also very keen on facilitating the take-up of blockchain enterprises as expressed within its Digital Transformation Action Plan some few years back.
-Within the scope of the plan was it is hoped to provide a productive environment for innovation and ‘digital transformation’ of businesses, including the exploitation of blockchain potential via hubs and shared technologies – something that, admittedly, is being promoted in so many countries.
+For indigenous non-professional crypto holders or ‘casual investors’, there is no tax on gains made and regulation is a light touch.
+VAT mostly doesn’t apply, as we have seen in several countries.
+However, firm regulation and more protection for consumers make for a more attractive crypto environment, especially for corporate players.
+That said, Portugal is also very keen on facilitating the take-up of blockchain enterprises, as expressed within its Digital Transformation Action Plan a few years back.
+Within the scope of the plan, it is hoped to provide a productive environment for innovation and ‘digital transformation’ of businesses, including the exploitation of blockchain potential via hubs and shared technologies – something that, admittedly, is being promoted in so many countries.

-Portugal has a rapidly expanding digital currency culture and there are at least 4 ATMs dotted around the country with two located in Lisbon.
-Spending cryptocurrency is growing fast in a number of bars, restaurants and retailers.
-In addition, many popular world brands accept Bitcoin including Wikipedia, Microsoft, AT&T, and Gyft among others.
+Portugal has a rapidly expanding digital currency culture; at least 4 ATMs are dotted around the country, with two located in Lisbon.
+Spending cryptocurrency is growing fast in a number of bars, restaurants, and retailers.
+In addition, many popular world brands accept bitcoin, including Wikipedia, Microsoft, AT&T, and Gyft among others.

-In line with its positive stance on crypto, Portugal has no tax on inheritance, wealth, or gifts for residents.
+In line with its positive stance on crypto, Portugal has no tax on residents’ inheritance, wealth, or gifts.

 Crypto trading & crypto law in Portugal